bhudson2/spacevlbi/docs/source/index.rst

 astronomy mission and assessing the impact of the spacecraft design on the science return.

-Check out the :doc:`Guide` section for further information.
+See the :doc:`Guide` section for further information.

 .. note::